michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 14. And he will seduce those who dwell upon earth to the making an image of the beast of prey who had the wound of the sword and lived.

-15. And it was given to him to give spirit to the image of the beast of prey, (that the image also of the beast of prey should speak,)Polyglots. and to cause that all those whosoever who worshipped not the image of the beast of prey should be killed.
+15. And it was given to him to give spirit to the image of the beast of prey, (that the image also of the beast of prey should speak,)

 16. And he caused all, small and great, and rich and poor, and sons of freedom and slaves, to have given to them a signature upon their right hands, or upon their foreheads;